-- I) Explain the principles of drug action based on the concepts of pharmacodynamics and pharmacokinetics. - 2) Discuss how the molecular structure and the physico-chemical properties of organic compounds affect drug action. - 3) Describe the strategies involved in drug discovery.
+- 1) explain the principles of drug action based on the concepts of pharmacodynamics and pharmacokinetics. - 2) discuss how the molecular structure and the physico-chemical properties of organic compounds affect drug action. - 3) describe the strategies involved in drug discovery.